DIPlib/diplib/changelogs/diplib_next.md

 - Added the function `dip.Doc()`, which will open the documentation for the given function or class in the default web browser.

+- Automatically copying the brief section of the documentation to each function as the Python doc string.
+  We finally have some documentation in Python!
+  NOTE: We could copy the full documentation in the future, but that requires more extensive Markdown parsing to produce good results.

 ### Changed functionality

 (See also changes to *DIPlib*.)